 The problems arise when the loan becomes due and borrowers can’t afford the high payment terms?
 That is where people get into trouble.
 It is also where payday loan people make a fortune!

 When people can’t repay the loan quickly in the time limit they agreed upon, they are charged huge fees.
 The borrower often can’t afford the big payment, so he refinances the loan again and pays the interest fee again and is charged additional fees.
+This is very different from a traditional installment loan, where you pay the debt over months or even years.

 People quickly get stuck in a costly cycle of refinancing for a longer period of time.If you can’t get a bank loan or you have no savings and you need money, what choice do you have?
 That is exactly how they suck the borrower in.